aptise/peter_sslers/README.md

 * `nginx.reset_path` - defaults to `/ngxadmin/shared_cache/expire`
 * `requests.disable_ssl_warning` - will disable the ssl warnings from the requests library

 If you have a custom openssl install, you probably want these settings

 	openssl_path = /opt/openssl/bin/openssl
 	openssl_path_conf = /usr/local/ssl/openssl.cnf

+These options are used by the server AND by the test suite.

 # tools